 - The name of your newborn’s doctor and the phone number

-- The doctor’s office hours and on-call hours
+- The doctor’s office hours and call hours

 - Location of the hospital that the doctor is affiliated with

 - The name, phone number, and location of the pharmacy that you use

 - What are your newborn’s symptoms?

-- How many bowel movements has he had?
-Does he have loose stools?
-How many wet diapers has he had?
+- How many bowel movements, loose stools, or wet diapers has your newborn had?

-- Does he have any allergies or conditions?
+- Does your newborn have any allergies or conditions?

-- Does your newborn take any medicine?
-If so, what kind of medicine and what is the dose?
+- Does your newborn take any medication?
+If so, what kind of medication and what is the dose?

 - Has a cough

 - Has any eye problems, such as mucus or redness

-- Has a runny nose, which can make it difficult to breath, even after using a rubber bulb aspirator
+- Has a runny nose making it difficult to breath, even after using a rubber bulb aspirator

 - Yellowish skin or eyes, without any other concerning symptoms